 - All forms welcome – experimental, traditional, free verse, prose etc.

 - Anything over 50 lines will be rejected outright.
 35-50 lines will be considered for the website only.

 Non-Fiction (max.
 1,500 words – one piece only)

 - Brevity: keep submitted articles and essays brief and concise.

 - Clarity: non-fiction submissions should have clear aims and direction.
 Extended articles and essays dealing with general subjects will be cut at the editors’ discretion.

 - Sensitivity: all submissions should be written with an awareness of IPSO ethics guidelines.
 Opinion, news and discussion pieces will be expected to be able to produce reliable evidence for claims made, if requested.

-- Ambition: authors should aim to provide a different perspective or style when preparing submissions.
-The editors will show bias toward unusual stylistic choices and perspectives when selecting submissions and will reward creativity and courage.
+- Ambition: authors should aim to provide an unusual perspective or style when preparing submissions.
+The editors will show bias toward creative choices.

 Artwork (up to three pieces)

-- We are looking for works related to/inspired by the respective issue’s theme.
-Please bear this in mind when submitting/creating.
+Please bear in mind: we are looking for works related to/inspired by the respective issue’s theme.

 - We require hi-res images at 300 dpi.
 Any works submitted below this quality will not be used.